Monroe County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-- Temporary Permit: After your arrest, you likely received a temporary driving permit.
-This permit is valid until your ALR hearing or until the date your suspension is scheduled to begin, whichever comes first.
+- Temporary Permit: The DDS typically issues a temporary driving permit at the time of arrest, allowing you to drive for a limited period.
+This permit is valid until your ALR hearing or until the suspension officially begins, whichever comes first.

 If You Refused Testing

-- Implied Consent Law in Georgia: Georgia, like most states, has an implied consent law.
-This means that by driving on Georgia roads, you have implicitly agreed to submit to chemical testing if lawfully arrested for DUI.
-Refusing to comply with this law results in automatic penalties.
+- Implied Consent Law in Georgia: Georgia's implied consent law states that by driving on Georgia roads, you have implicitly consented to submit to chemical testing if lawfully arrested for DUI.
+Refusal to submit to testing can result in a license suspension, even if you are ultimately acquitted of the DUI charge in criminal court.

 The ALR/Administrative Hearing